moby/moby/docs/sources/reference/api/docker_remote_api_v1.18.md

         container's `/etc/hosts` file.
 Specified in the form `["hostname:IP"]`.
     -   **VolumesFrom** - A list of volumes to inherit from another container.
           Specified in the form `<container name>[:<ro|rw>]`
-    -   **CapAdd** - A list of kernel capabilties to add to the container.
+    -   **CapAdd** - A list of kernel capabilities to add to the container.
-    -   **Capdrop** - A list of kernel capabilties to drop from the container.
+    -   **Capdrop** - A list of kernel capabilities to drop from the container.
     -   **RestartPolicy** – The behavior to apply when the container exits.
 The value is an object with a `Name` property of either `"always"` to always restart or `"on-failure"` to restart only when the container